 Last Thanksgiving my father-in-law made an unscheduled pit stop to put some fresh tread on his heart valve.
+The episode started at the table; in the blink of an eye the normally strong and bright man was slipping from his seat and not making any sense.
 After a few scary moments, we decided discretion was the better part of valor and made a 911 call.
 The EMTs asked us where we wanted to go; based on their recommendation we chose a brand new hospital around the corner from us.
 It turns out the decision was good one.
 The care was excellent and, at age 92, he is back to chasing my mother-in-law around the house.

 The hospital of choice is part of a larger chain, located in suburban North Dallas.
 No one has donated a billion dollars to fund the hospital and yet, as we were checking in, I noticed the impressive display of Chihuly glass adorning the ceiling.
 The only comparable permanent display of the artists’ work I had seen was in the lobby of the Bellagio Hotel and Casino.
 Reportedly, Chihuly is proud of his work and charges accordingly.
 I have personal experience explaining how the Bellagio pays for its exhibit but I got to wondering, why was there this sort of artwork in a brand new hospital, when everyone knows, there is no more money in medicine?

 The answer is, of of course, there is still plenty of money in medicine.
 To begin the conversation, let’s make sure we have our definitions straight.
 An industry becomes “socialized” when the government takes ownership of the means of production.
 Whatever Obamacare did to the medical system (and I think that is still an open question), it did not “socialize” medicine.
 The government does not own the hospitals or the insurance companies.
 So, how much the medical industry takes in is still a market- based activity, even if it is a distorted market.